Pika-Software/code-style/lua.md

 end
 ```

+## Chunking
-## Code should be split into managable chunks using a single new line
+Code should be split into managable chunks using a single new line.
 #### Good
 ```lua
 function example( a, b, c )